SilverNicktail/terminator-unity/README.md

 * Some level edges have incorrectly placed invisible walls that allow the player to get permanently stuck.
 * (If SkyNET is integrated) The "Twisted Ankle" bug, where sliding down even small slopes can result in massive health loss when reaching the end.
-* (If SkyNET is integrated) Game-breaking bug where a mission-critical target cannot be killed if running Future Shock in SkyNET's enhanced mode.
+* (If SkyNET is integrated) Game-breaking bug where a mission-critical human target cannot be killed if running Future Shock in SkyNET's enhanced mode.

 ## Development Notes